cabalmail/cabal-infra/README.md

 # Contributing

-This is my first open source project, so I don't yet have reliable sense of how best to guide contributors or to vet/accept contributions.
+This is my first open source project, so I don't yet have a reliable sense of how best to guide contributors or to vet/accept contributions.
 But if you would like to submit a pull request, I would be happy to consider it.